-As women, we hear it all the time from our sisters, friends, teenaged daughters – “its that time of the month again”, which for many women brings along with it a slew of not-so-comfortable PMS symptoms.
+As women, we hear it all the time from our sisters, friends, teenaged daughters – “it’s that time of the month again”, which for many women brings along with it a slew of not-so-comfortable PMS symptoms.
 My favorite way to help women get a handle on this time of the month is to have them take a hot bath with a secret ingredient… I will get to that in a moment.

 If you are one of the many women that suffer from PMS, consider taking a bath – a therapeutic bath.
 Why?
-Baths allow for quiet time to relax, let go of the day’s stress, provide physical and emotional rejuvenation, and with my special addition, can provide relief from some of the pesky symptoms of premenstrual syndrome (PMS).
+Baths allow for quiet time to relax, let go of the day’s stress, provide physical and emotional rejuvenation and, with my special addition, can provide relief from some of the pesky symptoms of premenstrual syndrome (PMS).

 PMS – How to Find Some Relief

-PMS can be physically uncomfortable- symptoms ranging from menstrual (sometimes debilitating) cramps, bloating, acne and headaches – indicative of a hormone imbalance.
+PMS can be physically uncomfortable- symptoms ranging from menstrual (sometimes debilitating) cramps, bloating, acne, and headaches – indicative of a hormone imbalance.

 What most women don’t realize is that PMS does not have to overtake their world prior to menstruation.
 In addition to eating a clean, whole food Fertility Diet, consider the tips in our article PMS: 5 Natural Ways to Feel Better Now and take a daily bath!